 - "When The Tigers Broke Free" by Pink Floyd is about the death of Roger Waters' father in World War II during the Operation Shingle at Anzio, Italy.
 Likewise, the main character on The Wall also lost his father the same way (albeit the song is not actually featured in the album itself, but was later released in the album The Final Cut).

-- "Mother" from John Lennon/Plastic Ono Band by John Lennon and "Julia" by The Beatles are both about John Lennon's mother.
+- "Mother" from John Lennon/Plastic Ono Band by John Lennon and "Julia" from The White Album by The Beatles are both about Lennon's mother.

-- "Wake Me Up When September Ends" by Green Day.
+- "Wake Me Up When September Ends" by Green Day from American Idiot.

 - "J.A.R." (written to a friend of Mike Dirnt who had died) as well, even though that's more upbeat.

-- "Gone Too Soon" by Michael Jackson was originally about his friend Ryan White, who died of AIDS at age 19.
+- "Gone Too Soon" from Dangerous by Michael Jackson was originally about his friend Ryan White, who died of AIDS at age 19.
 More recently, it has also been attributed to Jackson's own death.

 - The appropriately named "Tearjerker" by Red Hot Chili Peppers, about Kurt Cobain, from the album One Hot Minute.
 Also "Transcending", on the same album, about River Phoenix.

 - "My Lovely Man", off Blood Sugar Sex Magik, was written in tribute to Chili Peppers' guitarist Hillel Slovak, who died in 1988.